That's silly.

 Ha!

 "The education of the conscience is a lifelong task.
 From the earliest years, it awakens the child to the knowledge and practice of the interior law recognized by conscience.
 Prudent education teaches virtue; it prevents or cures fear, selfishness and pride, resentment arising from guilt, and feelings of complacency, born of human weakness and faults.
-The education of the conscience guarantees freedom and engenders peace of heart."
+The education of the conscience guarantees freedom and engenders peace of heart.""A lifelong task."
+Okay: So I keep learning more about things to avoid, like pride, and traits to cultivate, like these seven virtues:

 (Catechism, 1784)